hammzat/HarmonyCustomGenerator/README.md

 - [x] Generate splat/height map.
 - [ ] Generate monument names.

+> !
+Don't generate maps larger than 6000, the Rust client won't be able to process them and will just display as a 6000 map with flying prefabs and monuments
 Configure all features at `HarmonyConfig/CustomGeneratorCFG.json`
 ## Roadmap
 - Generate certain monuments on map